clairebilat/ada-2019-project-lost-and-found/README.md

 - How to take into account the esthablishments with multiple violations ?

-- How will the healthiness of an establishment be implemented ?

 - How to get to a general view in order to compare the establishments effectively and wisely ?

 - How to manage the fact that the Food Code Rules have changed since 2010 ?